-The mission of Project MALES Graduate Scholars Program (PM-GSP) is to support the academic and career advancement of emerging scholars whose research is focused on improving the educational outcomes of male students of color.
-Up to four scholars will be selected for the 2020-21 Graduate Scholars Program, and they will receive an award of $500 each to be used to support their research.
+The mission of Project MALES Graduate Scholars Program (PM-GSP) is to support the academic and career advancement of emerging scholars whose research is focused on improving the educational outcomes of boys and men of color.
+Up to four scholars will be selected for the 2021-22 Graduate Scholars Program, and they will receive an award of $500 each to be used to support their research.
 PM-GSP scholars will be assigned a mentor from the Project MALES Faculty/Research Affiliates network.